-***When preparing your comprehensive bibliography for the third exam, first give it to your advisor.
-Once his/her advice is incorporated, get advice from other faculty.
+***When preparing bibliographies for comprehensive exams, first give them to your advisors.
+Once the advisor's advice is incorporated, get advice from other faculty.

 ***Oral exams begin with the student's brief introductory statement after which the committee asks questions, altogether lasting about 1.5 hours.
 Exam results are made known the same day.

-***Generally, oral examinations will not be scheduled between June 1st -August 31st.
+***Generally, oral examinations will not be scheduled between June 1-August 31.

 The department faculty strongly believe that a well-educated anthropologist will:

-- know technical & methodological tools needed to do appropriate data collection and analysis.
+know technical and methodological tools needed to do appropriate data collection and analysis.

 Ideally, one tool will be a language other than English.

 The second tool may either be a second language or a technical tool.
 The student and his/her advisor jointly determine which additional tool is appropriate and useful in the student's dissertation research.
-The department Chair approves the selection of research tools by signing the "Application for Certification of Proficiency in a Tool of Research" form.
-Once the Chair's signature is registered on this form, students file the form in their own personal files until all certifications are complete.
+The Department Chair approves the selection of research tools by signing the "Application for Certification of Proficiency in a Tool of Research" form.
+Once the Chair's signature is registered on this form, the form is forwarded to the registrar and a copy placed in their academic files.

 Certifying language competence: